devcool20/Aggroso/README.md

-# Aggroso - Meeting Action Items Tracker
+# Meeting Liard - Meeting Action Items Tracker

 Aggroso is a web tool that helps you extract clear action items from meeting notes.
 It uses AI to identify tasks, assignees, due dates, and automatically categorize them with tags.